microsoft/aerial_wildlife_detection/doc/import_data.md

 1. Copy all the _contents_ of the `images/` folder into the `staticfiles_dir` of the _FileServer_ instance, as defined in the [configuration file](configure_settings.md).

-2. Once finished, run the import script from the AIde root with environment variables set on the _FileServer_ instance:
+2. Once finished, run the import script from the AIDE root with environment variables set on the _FileServer_ instance:
     ```bash
         conda activate aide
         export AIDE_CONFIG_PATH=config/settings.ini     # set and adjust environment variable if not already done